Kiana-Aghaei/Red-Academy-Project-2/README.md

 # Red-Academy-Project-2

-This project is the second part to an intoductory wedsite written with HTML CSS and JavaScript.
+This project is the second part to an intoductory website written with HTML CSS and JavaScript.

 The second part to this project had a few design challenges.
 The margin spacing between flexed items in the new bar created problems, introducing a top margin doesnt seem to work for flexed items and I couldn't find a way around this.
 Additionally the e-mail subscribe bar was still very frustrating.